bettr-casino/slots-game-plugins/Unity/Assets/Bettr/Editor/templates/mechanics/cascadingreels/EVENTS.md

 # EVENTS for Cascading Reels Mechanic

 This document lists the key events that occur during the execution of the Cascading Reels Mechanic in a slot machine game, focusing on cascade-specific events.
-The common **Base Game** and **Reel** events are excluded.
+The common **BaseGame** and **Reel** events are also included along with their state lists.

+---

+## BaseGame States

+1. **Waiting**: The game is in an idle state, waiting for player input.
+2. **Spinning**: The game has entered the spinning state, and the reels are actively spinning.
+3. **Completed**: The game has finished all spins, cascades, and evaluations, and payouts are being calculated.

+---

+## Reel States

+1. **Waiting**: The reel is idle, waiting to be triggered for a spin.
+2. **Spinning**: The reel is actively spinning after being triggered by the base game.
+3. **Stopped**: The reel has stopped spinning and awaits evaluation.
+4. **ReachedOutcomeStopIndex**: The reel has stopped at a specific pre-determined outcome.
+5. **SpinStartedRollBack**: The reel performs a backward animation roll, often for visual effects during or after a spin.
+6. **SpinStartedRollForward**: The reel performs a forward animation roll, often used for smooth transitions during or after a spin.
+7. **SpinEndingRollBack**: A final backward roll effect when the reel is ending its spin.
+8. **SpinEndingRollForward**: A final forward roll effect when the reel is ending its spin.

 ---